hliljegren/yapl/README.md

 - **display_items** (defaults to "title,author,date,image,content")
   The fields to display for each post.
 The fields will be in the same order as listed in the attribute.
-If your posts contains post meta you can add them as normal field, but they will be displayed as `key : value`.
+If your posts contains post meta you can add them as normal fields, but they will be displayed as `key : value`.
 You can control both the separator char and the key and or value via the `tag_custom_value` and `tag_custom_key` (See below).
 - **author** (defaults to none) A list of the authors you want to